KarolinaSosinska/Portfolio/README.md

 # About me :point_down:

 My name is Karolina, and I'm in the second year of my computer science.
-Python 🐍 is my primary programming language, although I also have some expertise with C#.
+Python 🐍 is my primary programming language,</br>
-I took a 7-week beginning course on the construction of automated tests to broaden my knowledge and gain expertise.
+although I also have some expertise with C#.
+I took a 7-week beginning course on the construction of automated tests to broaden</br>
-I'm now working on improving my programming skills as well as develop my interest in data storytelling  through the use of relational databases and data visualization tools.
-I have experience with PostgresSQL, MySQL and SQLite.
+my knowledge and gain expertise.
+I'm now working on improving my programming skills as well as develop my interest in data storytelling</br>
+through the use of relational databases and data visualization tools.
+I have experience with PostgresSQL, MySQL and SQLite.</br>
 I spend the most of my leisure time pursuing my passion for air acrobatics.
 Some of my projects and the materials that I use are listed below.
 <br>
 <br>
 <br>